Distinguishing threshold for some graph operations: Vertex-sum

 \begin{definition} Let $G$ be a graph and $u\in V(G)$.
 We say that $u$ is a \textit{steady} vertex of $G$ if $\stab_{\aut(G)}(u)\cong \aut(G-u)$. \end{definition} Note that $u$ is a steady vertex of $G$ if and only if for any $\alpha \in \aut(G-u)$, $\alpha$ maps the neighborhood $N_G(u)$ of $u$ onto itself.
 Therefore when $u$ is a steady vertex, $D(G-u)$ must be equal to either $D(G)-1$ or $D(G)$, because in a distinguishing coloring of $G$, $u$ is either uniquely colored or not.
 As some easy examples, note that every vertex of a regular graph is steady, while no vertex of the path $P_n$ is steady, for $n\geq 4$.

 Later in this section, we will see that being steady is an important property for evaluating the distinguishing number of some vertex-sum graphs.
 However, before addressing this problem, we take a closer look at this property.
 An interesting result is the relationship between the rather algebraic concept of being steady and the graph theoretical concept of distinguishing coloring.
-More specifically, we show that for a connected graph $G$, an equivalent condition for a vertex $u\in V(G)$ to be steady is that every distinguishing coloring of $G$ induces a distinguishing coloring on $G-u$ (Theorem~\ref{steady_iff}).
+More specifically, we show that for a connected graph $G$, except for some small families of graphs, an equivalent condition for a vertex $u\in V(G)$ to be steady is that every distinguishing coloring of $G$ induces a distinguishing coloring on $G-u$ (Theorem~\ref{steady_iff}).
 First, we state one direction of the claim in the following proposition whose proof is trivial.

 \begin{proposition} Let $G$ be a connected graph.
 If a vertex $u\in V(G)$ is steady, then every distinguishing coloring of $G$ induces a distinguishing coloring on $G-u$. \end{proposition}